janicicpredrag/Larus/README.md

                         axioms; only relevant if -h is used; (default:
                         'vampire --mode casc --proof tptp --output_axiom_names on'

-   -v<prover>           for generating and verifying the proof by an interactive theorem prover;
+   -v<prover>           for generating and verifying the proof by an interactive theorem prover (coq, mizar);
-                        the only supported ITP is Coq.
-                        example: -vcoq; default: no
+                        example: -vcoq; default: none

+   -gclca               for generating a GCLC illustration of the proof based on illustrations of axioms.
+                        default is false

+   -gclcp               for generating a GCLC illustration of the proof based on illustrations of predicates.
+                        default is false

 ## Example